ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_3laws_supervisor.md

 On the landing page shown above:

-- Input your license key in the “License Key” field.
+- Input your license key in the "License Key" field.
 When one is inputted, it should automatically validate and show the license status in the GUI
 - Name the robot this configuration belongs to, whether a specific robot or a model of robot depending on the granularity of your configuration settings
 - Select the ROS TF world frame to be `map` if not already set